opendatacube/odc-tools/docs/s3-tar.md

 ```

 Downloading all 2.6 million WOfS meatadata documents from S3 took less than
-hour, this is higher throughput than yaml parser can parse.
+hour, this is higher throughput than the yaml parser can parse.

 Limitations
 -----------